 Risk management is fully embedded in the investment process to ensure that positions always meet predefined guidelines.

 This distribution across SDG scores shows the portfolio weight allocated to companies with a positive, negative and neutral impact alignment with the Sustainable Development Goals (SDG) based on Robeco’s SDG Framework.
 The frameworks, which utilizes a three-step approach to assess a company’s impact alignment with the relevant SDGs, provides a methodology for assigning companies with an SDG score.
 The score ranges from positive to negative impact alignment with levels from high, medium or low impact alignment.
 This results in a 7-step scale from -3 to +3.
 If the data set does not cover the full portfolio, the figures shown above each impact level sum to the coverage level to reflect the data coverage of the portfolio, with minimal deviations that reflect rounding.
 Weights < 0.5% will show as 0.
 If an index has been selected, the same figures are also provided for the index.
 Holdings mapped as corporates and/or sovereign are included in the figures.
 For more information, please visit https://www.robeco.com/docm/docu-brochure-robecosam-sdg-framework.pdf

-Based on transaction prices, the fund's return was 1.03%.
-Credit returns made a strong positive contribution in July, as spreads continued to tighten.
-Banking continued to be a strong driver of the positive credit return.
-Strong positive contributors were Deutsche Bank, Banco de Sabadell and Barclays.
-The overall contribution from duration was positive, as the negative price return was offset by carry.
+Based on transaction prices, the fund's return was -0.40%.
+Credit returns made a slightly negative contribution as spreads moved higher.
+Positions in CoCo bonds contributed negatively.
+Negative contributors were positions in Deutsche Bank, Barclays and Banco Santander.
+Ineos Group and Canpack were among the top positive contributors.
+The overall contribution from duration was slightly negative, as the negative price return was almost fully offset by carry.